 Let us take an extreme case for illustration.
-The annual price and quantity data for sulfur for the period 1927-37 are shown in section A of Figure 36.
+The annual price and quantity data for sulfur for an 11-year period are shown in the chart on the left in Figure 7.2.
 It should be noted that the price and production scales in the chart both run down to zero.
-The dots show that from 1927 to 1937 the production of sulfur changed greatly from year to year, but the price remained absolutely constant.
+The dots show that during this period the production of sulfur changed greatly from year to year, but the price remained absolutely constant.
 The data all fall on a horizontal straight line.
-What does that line represent-a demand curve, a supply curve, or neither one?
+What does that line represent - a demand curve, a supply curve, or neither one?